 The price quickly begins to increase after entering the trade.

 See that the first correction is a bit steep, but leaves our stop untouched.
 The price jump then increases its intensity, which is shown with the pink lines on the chart.
 As you see, the upward movement is exponential.

-- Confirm that the size of the bump is at least twice bigger that the previous trend impulse.
+Confirm that the size of the bump is at least twice bigger than the previous trend impulse.

 Validate the authentic pattern when the price reverses and breaks the leading trend line.

 The trading rules of the bump and run reversal pattern are:

 Open a trade the moment when the price action breaks the trend line and confirms the pattern.

 Place a stop loss on the midpoint of the distance between the tip of the bump and the moment of the trend breakout.